misiektoja/lol_monitor/README.md

 - **HTML email notifications** when a player starts or finishes a match, plus a match summary and error alerts
 - **Discord and ntfy webhook alerts** carrying the same events, with each channel keeping its own alert settings
 - **CSV export** of every reported match with timestamps, including custom games
+- **Guided setup** through `--setup`, which asks a few questions and writes a ready-to-run configuration, with a review summary and per-section editing before anything is saved
 - **Flexible configuration** through config files, dotenv files, environment variables and command-line arguments
 - Possibility to **control the running copy** of the script via signals
 - **Utility tools** for CSV format conversion and match history comparison